DavidTunnell/feedster-content-containerizer-twitter-api-node-express-mysql-handlebars-sequelize-mvc-fullstack/README.md

 Features:

-//TODO
+-   The ability to create custom twitter feeds based on any subject desired for users to enjoy.

--   A homepage that showcases existing blog posts.
+-   A homepage that showcases existing feed containers created by other users.
 -   A navigation bar serving express routes.
--   A dashboard to create, read, update and delete blog posts for the admin.
+-   A profile where users can create their own custom feed containers and see how many feeds they created, how many follow their feeds and how many feeds they follow.
+-   The ability for users to follow other feeds they like and see them on their profile feed.
 -   Individual pages for users to create accounts, login and logout using the site using authentication.
--   The ability for users comment on blog posts and for admins to delete them.
+-   The ability for users comment on feeds.
--   An auto timeout logout where after a certain amount of time the user will need to login again for certain actions (add, update, delete, comments).
+-   An auto timeout logout where after a certain amount of time the user will need to login again for certain actions.
 -   Sessions and Cookie based authorization/security for parts of the application
--   Client-side API consumption and AJAX DOM manipulation.
+-   Client-side API consumption
 -   An API that serves JSON via Database.
 -   A Templated view engine for reusable code.
 -   A Modern responsive interface design.
 -   An Automated database schema generation and seed data (and a SQL script to generate the database itself).
--   A Highly Modular MVC Design for Extensibility.
+-   A Modular MVC Design for Extensibility.
--   Optional API URL Generator for external API consumption.
 -   Authentication Middleware for Routing Stack.
--   Modular Layout with a Main and Partial Template Usage

-//TODO

 This project uses the following technologies/libraries.